marwasha/vehicleControl/README.md

 Ozay Lab ROS package from controlling the MCity MKZ.

+General MKZ documentation can be found at https://www.overleaf.com/read/bhtqskzsycsg

 Implimented using rospy on python 3.8.5

 Depends on ROS packages of